United States Bicentennial: Gifts for the nation

-A number of nations gave gifts to the US as a token of friendship.
+Several nations gave gifts to the US as a token of friendship.

-The United Kingdom loaned one of the four existing copies of Magna Carta for display in the US Capitol.
-The document was displayed in a case designed by artist Louis Osman consisting of gold, stainless steel, rubies, pearls, sapphires, diamonds, and white enamel.
+The United Kingdom loaned one of the four existing copies of Magna Carta for display in the United States Capitol.
+The Capitol displayed the document in a case designed by artist Louis Osman consisting of gold, stainless steel, rubies, pearls, sapphires, diamonds, and white enamel.
 This was on a base of pegmatite and Yorkshire sandstone.
 The document was displayed atop a gold replica from June 3, 1976, until June 13, 1977, when it was returned.
 The case and gold replica remain on display in the Capitol.

-Canada through the National Film Board of Canada produced the book Between Friends/Entre Amis which was a photographic essay of life along the US-Canada border.
-The book was given to libraries across the US and special editions were presented to President Ford and other officials.
+Canada, through the National Film Board of Canada, produced the book Between Friends/Entre Amis, a photographic essay on life along the US-Canada border.
+Canada distributed the book to libraries across the US and presented special editions to President Ford and other officials.

-The government of France and Musée du Louvre assembled an exhibit of paintings in cooperation with the Detroit Institute of Arts and the Metropolitan Museum of Art that traveled to Detroit and New York City after being shown in Paris.
+The government of France and the Louvre assembled an exhibit of paintings in cooperation with the Detroit Institute of Arts and the Metropolitan Museum of Art that traveled to Detroit and New York City after being shown in Paris.
 The exhibit, entitled French Painting 1774–1830: The Age of Revolution, included the work of 94 French artists from that period.
 Many of the 149 works in the exhibit had never been seen outside France and included Liberty Leading the People by Eugène Delacroix, Jupiter and Thetis by Jean Auguste Dominique Ingres and a portrait of Maximilien Robespierre by Adélaïde Labille-Guiard.

-Japan's government constructed and furnished the 513-seat Terrace Theatre of Kennedy Center in Washington.
-Many of the original furnishings were removed when the theater was renovated between 2015 and 2019.
+Japan's government constructed and furnished the 513-seat Terrace Theatre of John F. Kennedy Center for the Performing Arts in Washington.
+Many of the original furnishings were removed during the theater's renovation between 2015 and 2019.
 Fifty-three bonsai trees from the Nippon Bonsai Association were donated to the US National Arboretum.

 King Juan Carlos I and Queen Sofía of Spain presented sculptures of Bernardo de Gálvez, a hero of the American Revolutionary War period and later Viceroy of New Spain; and Don Quixote, Cervantes' fictional hero, on June 3, 1976, on behalf of their nation.
 The Gálvez sculpture is in a park at Virginia Avenue at 21st Street NW, which has been named Galvez Park.
 The Don Quixote sculpture was installed nearby on the grounds of The Kennedy Center.
 Spain's gift also included an exhibit at the National Gallery of Art of eight Goya masterpieces from the collection of Museo del Prado.

 King of Norway Olav V, Prime Minister of Norway Odvar Nordli, and the Norwegian government established the Vinland National Health Sports Center in Loretto, Minnesota.

+Results

+According to a final report for the American Revolution Bicentennial Administration there was a total of 66,484 events and projects between March 1975 and December 31, 1976.
+Of the 66,484 there were 27,489 projects and 38,995 events.
+Events were even tallied as happening abroad to celebrate the Bicentennial with a total of 654 events and projects being held.